When you incorporate a business, there are plenty of requirements to keep track of.

 With a professional registered agent, you’ll never have to worry about missing an important document delivery, and you won’t have to concern yourself with being available at the same address during all standard business hours.

 If you want to use a professional service, we recommend checking out our guide to the top online registered agent services.
+In general, our favorite options are ZenBusiness, Northwest Registered Agent, and Incfile.
+All three of these companies provide registered agent service for $119-199 per year.

 A registered agent’s job might seem insignificant, but by accepting formal communications for the business, the agent fulfills a vital task.